-The Export-Import Bank of the United States Office of Equal Opportunity and Diversity is committed to ensuring equal opportunity.
+The Export-Import Bank of the United States Office of Equal Employment Opportunity is committed to ensuring equal opportunity.
 A major focus of this office is to ensure compliance with appropriate laws and regulations that prohibit discrimination through partnership between management, employees and stakeholders.

-The mission of the Office of Equal Opportunity and Diversity Programs is to ensure equal opportunity access to all employees, applicants and members of the public who seek to participate in Export-Import Bank of the United States programs and services.
-The Office of Equal Opportunity and Diversity promotes and administers its mission by:
+The mission of the Office of Equal Employment Opportunity Programs is to ensure equal opportunity access to all employees, applicants and members of the public who seek to participate in Export-Import Bank of the United States programs and services.
+The Office of Equal Employment Opportunity promotes and administers its mission by:

 - serving as a resource to employees and management regarding EEO rights and responsibilities;